bjartek/aether/README.md

 - [ ] human friendly display of unix timestamp
 - [ ] events table show time column
 - [ ] scheduled transaction
+- [ ] navigating in runner is slow since we have to step through arguments
+- [ ] make a config file